DanielFlockhart/Chemical-SMILES-toolkit/README.md

 2. **Clustering**: The clustering module utilizes agglomerative clustering with levenshtein distance to cluster the chemical compounds based on their SMILES.
 It computes the similarity between compounds and assigns them to appropriate clusters.

-3. I intend to add a feature that allows the conversion of canonical smiles to 2D structures to help users visualise the chemical structures.
+3. **Chemical Identification**: This module takes a SMILE and outputs the predicted chemical.

+4. **SMILE To Structure**: This module takes a SMILE and outputs the predicted chemical.

 ## Installation

 1. Clone the repository: